-18.2 Bank loans
+18.1 Bank loans

 The Group had three loan facilities of EUR 9 million from German banks which had fixed interest rates ranging between 1% and 2.75% per annum.
-During the year, AED 17.7 million was repaid towards these loan facilities and accordingly, two of these loan facilities have been fully settled.
-As at 31 December 2023, AED 0.9 million remain outstanding which is repayable in instalments till 2025.
-The loan is secured by way of a charge on the land and operational machinery investment with a net book value as at 31 December 2023 of AED 3.3 million (2022: AED 29.8 million).

-There are no undrawn facilities as of 31 December 2023 and 2022.
+During the year, these loans were fully repaid.
+There are no undrawn facilities as of 31 December 2024 and 2023.

-18.3 Trust receipts and acceptances
+18.2 Trust receipts and acceptances

 Trust receipts and acceptances are one of the financing facilities used by the Group for imports.
 The buyer promises to hold the goods received in the name of the bank arranging the financing.
 The bank retains title to the goods until the debt is settled.
-The payment terms vary between 30 and 180 days and are subject to floating interest rates ranging from EIBOR plus 2.5% to 3.75% per annum (2022: EIBOR plus 2.5% to 3.75%).
+The payment terms vary between 30 and 180 days and are subject to floating interest rates ranging from EIBOR plus 2.5% to 3.75% per annum (2023: EIBOR plus 2.5% to 3.75%).